Plan Your Fall Coastal Getaway

 The Sunshine State

-From West Palm to the Panhandle, anytime is a good time to visit the ocean-flanked paradise of Florida.
-Born and raised in West Palm Beach, Liz Nunes with Illustrated Properties Christie’s International Real Estate said the area has a plethora of options.
+From West Palm to the Panhandle, Florida is home to a number of beautiful destinations.
+Born and raised in West Palm Beach, Liz Nunes with Illustrated Properties Christie’s International Real Estate said there’s a plethora of options in the area.
 Just south of Jupiter in Juno Beach, the Loggerhead Marinelife Center focuses on turtle research, rescue and rehab.
 In Jupiter, the Jupiter Inlet Lighthouse & Museum is a popular attraction.
 For those visiting from Chicago, Nunes recommends 1000 North, an upscale restaurant owned by the legend himself, Michael Jordan.

 If it’s the Gulf of Mexico you prefer, WaterColor, Seaside or Rosemary Beach are the places to be.
 Adam Miller with Christie’s International Real Estate Go to the Beach said Midwesterners have always been attracted to the panhandle oasis “for its slower pace, impeccable white sand beaches and emerald water.”
 Miller added that The Pearl or WaterColor Inn both offer charming accommodations in these newly-designed, urban-based seaside towns.